-I'll bet you'd like to know up front just what this "investment tool" really is.
-So that you could immediately put it to work in the markets in order to begin growing your investment nest egg.
+I'll bet you'd like to know upfront just what this "investment tool" really is.
+So that you could immediately put it to work in the markets to begin growing your investment nest egg.

 The "greens" on your portfolio can start outnumbering the "reds" several times over.
 You may even become an investing legend – writing a book about your success, standing the test of time, that people for generations will want to read.
 A few people like Jesse Livermore (Reminiscences of a Stock Operator), Sir John Templeton (Golden Nuggets), Charles Mackay (Extraordinary Popular Delusions and the Madness of Crowds), and Jim Rogers (Investment Biker: Around the World with Jim Rogers) have done just that.

 On the other hand, what if you use this device carelessly, get overconfident, and let some "really good trades" make you think you've found the "perfect system" to outsmart Mr. Market?
 In reverse, it has the power to ruin your investment results and create enough stress to bend out of shape the really important things in your life.